fmidev/aviation-message-archiver/src/doc/README.md

 ### Processing context

-Most log entries contain processing context information, referring to file being processed, bulletin of file and message within bulletin.
-Format of processing context in log message is:
+Most log entries contain processing context information, referring to file being processed, bulletin of the file and message within the bulletin.
+The format of the processing context in a log message is:

 ```
 <fileReference:bulletinReference:messageReference>